MohammedAsadKhan/CipherShift/README.md

 ## ⚡ CLI Usage

-For CTF speed runs — no browser, no loading, just answers.
+For CTF speed runs, no browser, no loading, just answers.

 ```bash
 # Auto-detect && crack